Derivative-Informed Fourier Neural Operator: Universal Approximation and Applications to PDE-Constrained Optimization: Conclusions

 \section{Conclusions}

 In this work, we established the theoretical and computational foundations for derivative-informed neural operators (DIFNOs).
-This development is motivated by the need to accelerate the solution of PDE-constrained optimization problems (e.g., inverse problems, optimal design, and optimal control), where repeated solutions of the PDE model and its sensitivities at different inputs are required.
+This development is motivated by the need to accelerate the solution of PDE-constrained optimization problems (e.g., inverse problems, optimal design, and optimal control), in which repeated solutions of the PDE model and its sensitivities across different inputs are required.
 We consider using a cheap-to-evaluate surrogate of the PDE solution operator to replace the PDE model in optimization.
 We first show in \Cref{prop:surrogate_optimization_error,prop:surrogate_optimization_error_strongly_convex} that accurate surrogate-driven optimization solutions require accurate surrogate predictions of not only the PDE solutions but also their Fr\'echet derivatives with respect to the parametric inputs.
 These results provide strong support for derivative-informed operator learning over the conventional method, as the former simultaneously minimizes errors in surrogate predictions of the PDE solutions and Fr\'echet derivatives using samples.
 Additionally, it motivates our subsequent analysis on the approximation capability of FNOs for derivative-informed operator learning.

-First, we established simultaneous universal approximation results for FNOs and their Fréchet derivatives on compact sets (\Cref{theorem:main_ua}).
-Our analysis extends the strategies in \cite{kovachki2021universal} to additionally consider the approximation of the Fr\'echet derivative.
+First, we established simultaneous universal approximation of continuously differentiable operators and their Fréchet derivatives by FNOs on compact sets (\Cref{theorem:main_ua}).
+Our analysis extends the strategies in \cite{kovachki2021universal} to also consider approximating the Fr\'echet derivative.
 This result certifies the approximation capability of FNOs for derivative-informed operator learning.
 This result also supplies the conditions to prove that the FNO is capable of solving inverse problems arbitrarily well (\Cref{theorem:inverse_problem_ua}).

 Second, we established universal approximation results for FNOs in weighted Sobolev spaces (\Cref{theorem:main_ua_mu}).
 These results rely on a novel cutoff argument to extend the universal approximation on compact sets to the setting where the input is unbounded, in the sense that the input measures of the weighted Sobolev spaces have unbounded topological supports.
 This result holds for continuously differentiable FNOs with GELU-like activation functions (\Cref{def:activation}), provided that the input measures and the high-fidelity operators satisfy mild assumptions (\Cref{assumption:measurability}).
 These results provide a more practical approximation theory for DIFNOs, as we use the norm on the weighted Sobolev space as the loss function in derivative-informed operator learning.